kuzzleio/documentation/src/plugins/1/essentials/getting-started/index.md

 - [Controllers]({{ site_base_path }}plugins/1/essentials/controllers/)
 - [Authentication Strategies]({{ site_base_path }}plugins/1/strategies/overview/)

-Since the `init` function is the very first to be called, it's loading the `configuration` and the `context`.
+We need to provide the `configuration` and the `context` to plugins.
+In that purpose, plugins must have an `init` function which will have them as parameters : this `init` function is the very first one to be called by Kuzzle and is mandatory to start a plugin.
 You can now write your own functions and your own routes as described inside the `index.js`.
-You can also write unit tests if you're a see `steps.js`.
+You can also write unit tests : see `steps.js`.

 <div class="alert alert-info">
 You can find more information about the <code>init</code> function <a href="{{ site_base_path }}plugins/1/plugin-layout/init-function/"> here</a>.